marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZoneTiles.md

 <br>

 ???
 INFO "TechZone Emails"
-    TechZone will also send you emails, at the begging of the reserveration and and the end once the PakInstaller automation is done.
+    TechZone will also send you emails, at the beginning of the reserveration and and the end once the PakInstaller automation is done.
 You will get a total of 5 emails for this process.